Breastfeeding the Sick Baby Part 2

 Most babies with cystic fibrosis have difficulty digesting their food, probably also including breastmilk.
 But breastmilk does contain lipase (the enzyme that digests fat), proteases (the enzymes that digest protein) and amylase (which breaks down complex carbohydrate).
-It is likely that unless the baby has a relatively mild form of pancreatic enzyme insufficiency, the baby will still need extra enzymes.
+It is likely that unless the baby has a relatively mild form of pancreatic enzyme insufficiency, the baby will still need extra enzymes, but maybe smaller amounts.

 The enzymes can be given to the baby by an open glass cup.

-It is impossible to discuss every possible illness a baby/toddler may have, but with an understanding of how breastfeeding works, with a commitment to breastfeeding, with good help, and with some imagination, breastfeeding, and not just “breastmilk”, can not only be salvaged but actually made to work very well despite many types of illness too frequent and varied to discuss here.
+It is impossible to discuss every possible illness a baby/toddler may have, but with an understanding (health worker’s and mother’s) of how breastfeeding works, with a commitment to breastfeeding, with good support, good hands on help, and with some imagination, breastfeeding, and not just “breastmilk”, can not only be salvaged but actually made to work very well despite many types of illness too frequent and varied to discuss here.
 These examples can give an approach which may work for other illnesses that babies/toddlers may be born with or develop.

 Why bother with all this?

-Because breastmilk and breastfeeding are important to the physical and emotional health of the baby.
+Because breastmilk and breastfeeding are important to the physical and emotional health of the baby as well as of the mother’s.
 Especially the baby who is sick, who needs the physical and emotional contact of breastfeeding even more than a healthy baby, who also needs it.
 And the mother needs breastfeeding also because she gets the physical and emotional contact of breastfeeding.
 And she will feel that she is contributing to the treatment of her baby.
 And she is right.
 Too bad that only a few pediatricians/neonatologists understand this.